 I offer this to clients trying choose the right dog for their family.
-Often, people pick a dog based off the look of a dog or a particular emotion they feel.
+Often, people pick a dog based off the look of a dog or a particular emotion they feel ( "the puppy chose me").
 This can often lead to problems because matching lifestyle/energy along with temperament is crucial to a longterm relationship with your new dog!
 I can help you find the personality and energy level for you and your family's lifestyle.

 Puppy 101 Classes

-This 1.5 hour hour class is for first time puppy owners.
-It goes over all of the basics of how to live with a new puppy and answers many questions you may have about your new family member! (housebreaking, safety issues, crate training, feeding, toys, treats, etc.) I highly recommend this class as it gets you and your puppy off to a safer/easier adjustment to his new environment.
+This 1.5-2 hour class is for puppy owners.
+It goes over all of the basics of how to live with a new puppy and answers many questions you may have about your new family member! (housebreaking, teething/biting, safety issues, crate training, feeding, toys, treats, exercise,etc....)
+I highly recommend this class as it gets you and your puppy off to a safer/easier adjustment to his new environment.
 Recommended for puppies under the age of 12 weeks.